mchan7841/Connect3AI/README.md

 creates a gametree that acts as a decision tree for the opponent's player whenever one chooses to play against the optimized AI.

-# Changes between Final and Proposal

-There were no major changes from the proposal from a functionality standpoint; however, our implementation of various functions was modified.
-Specifically, our original plan on using an existing Connect4 module from Github changed after realizing that many functions in the module were unhelpful due to our different implementation of the Connect4 game and its methods.
-As well, the module file we were using was not ideal when considering an AI-versus-player game, rather than a player-versus-player game.
-In the end, we primarily used just the functions from the module that interacted with Pygame, with most other functionality being original.

 # Discussion

 **How it answered our question**